sackh/here-map-widget-for-jupyter/docs/source/api_reference/object/dommarker.rst

 DomMarker Object
 ================

-``DomMarker`` is an ``here-map-widget-for-juptyer`` class that allows you to visualize a DomIcon on the Map.
+``DomMarker`` is an ``here-map-widget-for-jupyter`` class that allows you to visualize a DomIcon on the Map.
 A marker which supports HTML (and SVG) content, which can be dynamic.
 Markers of this type are best displayed individually or in small sets.

 Example
 -------